peligrolabs/mythic-transformation-white-paper/index.md

 Not every story is fit to heal the soul.<br>
 Not every myth is medicine.<br>

-For a story to truly heal—to guide the soul through subconscious transformation—it must do more than entertain or stimulate emotion.<br>
+For a story to truly heal—to guide the soul through subconscious transformation—it must do more than entertain or stimulate emotion.
-It must be <b>aligned</b> with the <b>primordial architecture of Reality</b> itself.<br>
+It must be <b>aligned</b> with the <b>primordial architecture of Reality</b> itself.
 It must echo the eternal patterns from which all being flows.

 Just as a house built on sand cannot stand against the storm, so too a story built on a false or broken myth cannot support the soul’s journey through the fires of transformation.